chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/04-resource-quota-demo.md

 ## 5. Scale the deployment to something silly

+Create 100 replicas of this crappy app!

 ```
-$ kubectl scale deployment resource-quota-demo --replicas=10
+$ kubectl scale deployment resource-quota-demo --replicas=100
 ```

 ## 6. Check the number of pods in the Kubernetes Dashboard

-To obtain the Master node IP address browse [here](https://cloud.digitalocean.com/tags/hands-on-kubernetes-workshop)

-Now browse to `https://<master ip>:6443/ui`.
-E.g. `https://178.62.115.83:6443/ui`

-The username and password are as follows:

-Username: admin
-Password: DeSletankiwom5784
+If you closed the Kuberentes Dashboard, follow the instructions to open Dashboard [here](https://github.com/chrisgaun/GKE-hands-on-training/blob/master/docs/3-build-cluster.md)

 Now click on `pods` from the left hand navigation menu.

-You should see eight healthy pods (with green ticks next to them)
+You should see healthy pods (with green ticks next to them)

-However you should see 2 displaying the following:
+However you should see many pods displaying the following:

 ```
 pod (resource-quota-demo-4067652524-jxlrw) failed to fit in any node fit failure summary on nodes : Insufficient cpu (1), Insufficient memory (1)